osohq/oso/docs/get-started.rst

 We bind the provided email to the ``actor`` variable in the rule head and then perform the ``.end_with?("@example.com")`` check in the rule body.
-If you noticed that the ``.end_with?`` call looks pretty familiar, you're right on --- oso is actually calling out to the |string_end_with|_ defined in the Ruby standard library.
+If you noticed that the ``.end_with?`` call looks pretty familiar, you're right on --- oso is actually calling out to |string_end_with|_ defined in the Ruby standard library.
 The **actor** value passed to oso is a Ruby string, and oso allows us to call any ``String`` method from Ruby's standard library on it.

 And that's just the tip of the iceberg.
 You can register *any* Ruby object with oso and then leverage it in your application's authorization policy.
 For